In November 2009 there were 78,204 confirmed or presumed asbestos sites in Queensland schools.

 Thady Blundell, of Turner Freeman Lawyers, said the firm had acted for two Queensland teachers who developed mesothelioma after asbestos exposure.

-Turner Freeman are also representing other teachers who had been exposed to asbestos.
+Turner Freeman are also representing other teachers who have been exposed to asbestos.

 Cancer Council CEO Professor Ian Oliver says mesothelioma is expected to kill up to 18,000 Australians by 2020.